TL;DR: What is the best Interakt alternative in 2026?

 Verdict: Which Interakt alternative is best?

-Choose based on your operating model: pick Wati if you're WhatsApp-only and price-sensitive; pick Zoko if you're a Shopify brand prioritizing WhatsApp commerce flows; pick Trengo if your main need is a collaborative support inbox; pick Sleekflow if you need social messaging with regional presence in Asia; pick respond.io when you need omnichannel routing, deeper workflow automation, and a platform that stays reliable as conversation volumes grow.
+Choose based on your operating model: pick Wati if you're WhatsApp-only and price-sensitive; pick Zoko if you're a Shopify brand prioritizing WhatsApp commerce flows; pick Trengo if your main need is a collaborative support inbox; pick Sleekflow if you need social messaging in Asia; pick respond.io when you need omnichannel routing, deeper workflow automation, and a platform that stays reliable as conversation volume or your business grows.

 Trial access is not equal across the shortlist.
 Respond.io offers a 7-day free trial, and Wati publishes a 14-day trial, though buyers should confirm any sandbox or self-send limits before treating it as a full production test.
 For the other shortlisted options, public trial terms are less consistently published, so revenue leaders should confirm whether evaluation is demo-led or hands-on and whether they can test routing, AI Agents, broadcasts, customer relationship management sync and voice workflows before signing.